Is Ketamine Addictive? Here’s What To Know

 Should I Be Concerned Trying Ketamine Treatment?

+Make sure you are as informed as possible before starting any new therapy.
 If you are worried about the possibility of getting addicted to ketamine following treatment, you can ease your concerns by getting as many professional opinions as you can.
 You should find a ketamine clinic where you can have an in-depth consultation before signing up for any treatment plan.
 The psychiatrist you meet should be willing to discuss risks like addiction in a comprehensive manner, as well as highlight how they work to minimize these risks.
 You should also disclose whether you have a personal history of addiction.
 It may turn out that ketamine therapy could help you overcome an addiction, rather than add a new one to the mix.

 It’s important that a ketamine therapy provider treats your safety and health with the utmost care and respect.
 This means avoiding any recommended treatment without detailing all the benefits and risks beforehand.
 Many high-quality ketamine clinics exist and, in general, patients using these clinics avoid addiction issues as a result of treatment.
 When administered diligently, ketamine infusions can be a safe and low-risk form of mental health treatment.